learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

 Within the spec directory there are 2 files, `spec_helper.rb`, which does not match the pattern of ending with a `_spec.rb`, and then a file called `fizzbuzz_spec.rb` which does match that pattern.
 So RSpec will open that file and have Ruby execute it.

-When looking at `spec/fizzbuzz_spec.rb`, there's only 1 line of it that we haven't covered: the first — `require_relative './spec_helper.rb'`.
-All this line does is tell Ruby to load the contents of the neighboring file, specified by the starting `.`, meaning the current directory, `spec_helper.rb`.
+If you look at `spec/fizzbuzz_spec.rb`, there's only 1 line of it that we haven't covered: the first — `require_relative './spec_helper.rb'`.
+All this line does is tell Ruby to load the contents of the neighboring file, specified by the starting `.`, meaning the current directory, and the file name: `spec_helper.rb`.
 If you look within `spec_helper.rb` you'll see that it's basically configuring how RSpec should run and at this point is totally unimportant.
-One thing to note though, is should we need to have our actual test file load any other file, that `require_relative` line becomes even more interesting.
+One thing to note, though, is: if we need to have our actual test file load any other file, that `require_relative` line becomes even more interesting.

 Again, the `learn` command wraps RSpec and you will see the same output with `rspec` or `learn`, we recommend using `learn`.